SeitaBV/flexmeasures-openweathermap/requirements/Readme.md

 # Requirements

-All requirements for flexmeasures-flexmeasures-openweathermap are specified in this directory.
+All requirements for flexmeasures-flexmeasures-weather are specified in this directory.
 We separate by use case:

 - app: All requirements for running the plugin